antzm/pi-calculation/README.md

 on Chrome the differences are minimal.

-It worths noting that if the variables are declared with `var` Firefox becomes 80% slower compared when the variables are declared with `let`.
+It worths noting that if the variables are declared with `var`, Firefox becomes 80% slower compared when the variables are declared with `let`.

-On Google Chrome though, `var` declarations makes the code only slightly slower.
+On Google Chrome though, `var` declarations make the code only slightly slower.

-This intensive code could be used to compare the speed of different computers and browsers.
+This intensive code can be used to compare the speed of different computers and browsers.
 Thus, it could be considered as a very simple benchmark test.